rlaager/check_sshfp/README.md

 correct.
 Incorrect SSHFP records are considered CRITICAL; missing or superfluous ones are considered WARNING.

+In case of WARNING or CRITICAL the SSHFP records that are wrong or missing are printed to stdout.

 Requires Python 3, dnspython, and the ssh-keyscan program.
 (On Debian, that means ``python3-dnspython`` and ``openssh-client``.)
 Currently happens to work under Python 2 also, but this has not been tested as